 Hilton Head Regional Healthcare Gallery, Coastal Discovery Museum, at Honey Horn, off Highway 278, across from Gumtree Road, Hilton Head Island.
 Through Jan.
-9 - "Volumes of Light: The Amazing Lanterns of Chantelle Rytter".
-The artist behind the successful Atlanta Beltline Lantern Parade, as well as Hilton Head's own lantern parade, Rytter has been creating joy through her art in communities for 20 years.
+9, 2022 "Volumes of Light: The Amazing Lanterns" of Chantelle Rytter".
+The artist behind the successful Atlanta Beltline Lantern Parade, as well as Hilton Head's own lantern parade Rytter has been creating joy through her art in communities for 20 years.
 The museum is pleased to show the full spectrum of her work, including one-of-a-kind lanterns, puppets, drawings, sketchbooks, photographs, and other ephemera.
-Jan.
-14 - Mar.
-6 - "Art Beyond Tradition: Interpretations".
-A Meet & Greet with the artists will be offered on Jan.
-20, from 3-5pm.
-A reception will be held on Feb.
-3, from 5-7pm.
-Artist Talks will be offered every Thursday, from noon-2pm.
-When the Art Beyond Tradition Group first started exhibiting together on Hilton Head in 2006, their goal was simple: to make abstract art approachable to those who find it hard to understand and to elicit a response from the viewer. whatever that response might be.
-Founders Irene Williamson and Jo Dye believed that mounting regular local exhibitions of purely abstract work could promote an appreciation and understanding of this sometimes perplexing movement.
-Karen Wertheimer Butterfly Habitat, Ongoing - Featuring a butterfly sculpture designed and built by South Carolina artist Eric Moore.
+Rytter will also present an informative talk on Nov.
+9, beginning at 5pm.
+She will take us behind the scenes of her amazing parade productions.
+Cost is \$7 per person and there is limited seating.
+A Lantern Making Workshops will be held with kits created by Rytter on Nov.
+10 (Sea Turtles) and Nov.
+11 (Butterflies) at 5pm.
+Cost is \$40 per lantern kit.
+Reservations for the talk and the lantern making workshops are required and may be made by calling 843/689-6767 ext.
+223. Karen Wertheimer Butterfly Habitat, Ongoing - Featuring a butterfly sculpture designed and built by South Carolina artist Eric Moore.
 Ongoing - This beautiful 69-acre site will serve as the Museum's base for programs highlighting the cultural heritage and natural history of the Lowcountry.
 And, it will provide a signature venue for community events for people of all ages.
 The opening includes the renovation of a 6,000 sq. foot former hunting retreat, renamed the "Discovery House," containing the Museum's new interactive exhibits, temporary gallery space and community meeting rooms.
 Hours: Mon.-Sat., 9am-4:30pm & Sun., 11am-3pm.
 Contact: 843-689-6767 ext.
-224 or at
+224 or at (www. coastaldiscovery.org).